equivalent/scrapbook2/archive/blogs/2016-07-ruby-enumerable-enumerator-lazy-and-domain-specific-collections.md

 match your criteria.
-You don't want to make 100 call and after first 5 discover that's all you need just to make 5 calls, just because your collection classes are expecting 100 records. (well this is a stupid example there are other ways how to handle this, but kinda brings the case up)
+You don't want to make 100 call and after first 5 discover that's all you need just to make 5 calls, just because your collection classes are expecting 100 records. (well this is a stupid example.
+There are other ways how to handle this, but it kinda brings the case up)

 # Lazy Enumerator